Katie Lempert Sklar

 At the Rhode Island Philharmonic Orchestra & Music School, Cheryl organized the $12 million capital campaign and increased the number of annual fund donors by 30%.
 She also served as the Director of Major Gifts and Planned Giving at Providence College, managing a staff of 5 major gift officers.

 Cheryl has a B.A. in Social Work from Elms College and an MBA from the University of Rhode Island.
-She and her husband, Nicholas, live in Hope Valley, Rhode Island.
+She and her husband, Nicholas, live in Oro Valley, Arizona.
 They volunteer for several non-profit organizations and Cheryl’s interests include travel and collecting African folk art.